HPCSYSPROS/CFP18/README.md

 HPCSYSPROS18 is held in conjunction with SC18: The International Conference on High Performance Computing, Networking, Storage and Analysis.
 http://hpcsyspros.org/

-Submission Deadline - August 20th
+Submission Deadline - August 19th (NO EXTENSIONS)

 Supercomputing systems present complex challenges to personnel who design, deploy and maintain these systems.
 Building  these systems and keeping them running require novel solutions that are unique to high performance computing.
 The success of any supercomputing center depends on stable and reliable systems, and HPC Systems Professionals are crucial to that success.